 Q: How will I know if my child is progressing?

-- Parent Evenings
+- Parent Evenings - three times a year

 - End of year report

 - Informal updates given by SENDCo/ or class teacher during the term

 - We have an open door policy and welcome feedback and comments where appropriate at parent’s/carer’s request

 Q: What will the school do if my child is making less progress than expected?